thefrontside/effection-contrib/stream-helpers/README.md

 - Grouping API requests to reduce network overhead
 - Buffering database operations for bulk inserts
-- Collecting metrics before processing

 ### Valve Operation

 - Implementing backpressure in data pipelines
 - Controlling memory usage in high-throughput systems
 - Rate limiting stream processing

-## Composing with Pipe

-Stream operations can be composed using the `pipe` function from libraries like `remeda`: